fbpx

 The online component of the course is taught in our online Shala; a custom built membership website that hosts all our online courses and trainings.

-Once you sign up, you will receive an email within a few minutes with your personal log in details for the Shala, and an invitation to join the members-only Mental Health Aware Yoga Facebook community.
+Once you sign up, you will receive an email within a few minutes with your personal log in details for the Shala.

-The online component of the course consists of approximately 8 hours of video or audio lectures, plus full length yoga classes.
+The online component of the course is approximately 46 hours and consists of 8 hours of video/audio lectures, multiple choice questionnaires (these are actually fun!), yoga classes, reflections and assignments.

 After each lecture you will complete a multiple choice questionnaire (no trick questions, if you have watched the lectures these are really straight forward) and after each section there are self directed practicum tasks including writing reflective journals, attending live yoga classes of your choice (in person or online), practicing pre-recorded yoga classes and practices with Dr Lauren Tober, teaching yoga classes using the principles of Mental Health Aware Yoga and more.